Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Explaining Clinical Facts Using Feedback Control Representation

-3. Rest tremor also disappears when patients sleep or engage in engrossing mental activity \cite{9}.\\ When a patient is asleep or engaged in engrossing mental activity, one can argue that their sensory feedback is cut off or compromised.
-It is then obvious from the explanation in point 1 above that if the feedback path is disrupted, then the tremors would disappear.
-This explains why Parkinsonian rest tremor, in contrast to ``Essential tremor'' \cite[Table 2]{9}, disappears when patients suffering from Parkinson's disease patients sleep or engage in engrossing mental activity.
-This argument further explains why when patients undergo surgical treatments involving damage of brain's control circuitry rest tremors disappear \cite{39, 40}. \\
+When a patient is asleep or engaged in engrossing mental activity requiring mental concentration, one can argue that their sensory feedback is cut off or diminished.
+It is then obvious from the explanation in Sec. \ref{rest_tremor} that if the feedback path is disrupted, then the tremors should disappear.
+This explains why Parkinsonian rest tremor, in contrast to ``Essential tremor'' \cite[Table 2]{9}, disappears when patients sleep.
+One may argue that in the case in which a patient is undertaking an activity requiring mental concentration, the feedback may not be completely cut off but rather diminished.
+Since reducing the feedback gain (and consequently the loop gain) will have a stabilizing effect when there is a delay in the loop \cite{18,29}, this clinical fact is also explained.
+This argument further explains the surgical serendipity \cite{39, 40}, in which brain's control circuitry of a PD patient was accidentally damaged, and resulted in disappearance of rest tremor.
+This observation also gives a key insight that sensory feedback plays a crucial role in the mechanism causing rest tremors. \\

-4. As the disease progresses a decrease in frequency of tremor is observed and a corresponding increase in the amplitude of tremor is observed \cite{19}.\\ We first conclude that the progression of the disease is directly linked to increased response times and therefore linked to an increase in sensorimotor loop delay.
-Numerical and experimental results with an increased transport delay clearly show a decrease in the frequency of oscillation (tremor).
-From figures \ref{sim4} and \ref{ex4} it is clear that there exist a inverse relationship between the loop delay and frequency of tremor and that results in an increase in the amplitude (Figures \ref{sim1} and \ref{ex1}).\\
+\subsection{As the disease progresses, a decrease in frequency of tremor is observed and a corresponding increase in the amplitude of tremor is observed \cite{19}.}